 Despite the troubles and hardships the world has faced in 2021 with the pandemic, to many investors’ surprise, it has been a fantastic year for investments.
 With all the money that world governments have been pouring into the economy in the form of stimulus packages to offset the economic damage caused by lockdowns, much of the money has found its way into both the stock markets and crypto, resulting in an incredible year for investors with the S&P 500 continuously reaching new all-time highs and the current year to date return on investment being 25%.

 While 25% on the S&P 500 is great, leaving many investors impressed, that performance does not come close to the returns achieved by the top ten cryptocurrencies.
-Nearly every crypto in the top 10 aside from XRP have reached all-time highs in 2021 and have made many investors a boatload of money.
-Here are the stats compiled from Cryptorank and Marketwatch for the top ten cryptocurrencies at the time of writing in Q4 of 2021:
+Nearly every crypto in the top 10 aside from XRP has reached all-time highs in 2021 and have made many investors a boatload of money.
+Here are the stats compiled from Cryptorank and Marketwatch for the top ten cryptocurrencies in Q4 of 2021:

 - Bitcoin- 98% YTD ROI reaching an ATH of $68,521